 A: If you have suffered serious injury or the loss of a loved one due to another’s irresponsible actions then you may be entitled to compensation from the at-fault party.
 Typically, the at-fault party and his/her insurance provider will compensate the following past, current, and future damages related to the accident:

 - Medical expenses

 - Funeral expenses

 If the opposing insurance company offers you a settlement, it is in your best interest to consult with an attorney before accepting.
-At Williams & Brown LLP, our skilled legal team will be able to assess the full scope of the damages you have suffered and the compensation you will need in the future.
+At Brown Trial Firm, PLLC, our skilled legal team will be able to assess the full scope of the damages you have suffered and the compensation you will need in the future.

 A: In order to have a valid personal injury claim, it is essential for the victim to prove that s/he suffered injury as a direct result of another’s negligence, which is the failure to exercise a reasonable standard of care regarding the safety of others.
 For example, driving while distracted or fatigued is a reckless action that puts others’ at risk of being involved in an injury accident or worse.

-A: As Board Certified Specialists in Personal Injury Trial Law, attorneys Laura Brown and Dale Williams have a thorough understanding of what it takes to succeed in a wide variety of personal injury cases and will put the full extent of their experience to work on your behalf.
+A: As Board Certified Specialist in Personal Injury Trial Law, attorney Laura Brown has a thorough understanding of what it takes to succeed in a wide variety of personal injury cases and will put the full extent of her experience to work on your behalf.
 We put our clients’ interests and needs at the forefront of every case, and the results are exemplified in our Verdicts and Settlements.
 Give us a call to learn more about how we can help you and your loved ones during this challenging time.